 Visit their website for more information www.bpcnw.co.uk/technicolour/

 Mental health problems such as depression or self-harm can affect any of us, but they’re more common among people who are lesbian, gay, bisexual and trans (LGBT).

 This may be linked to LGBT people’s experience of discrimination, homophobia or transphobia, bullying, social isolation, or rejection because of their sexuality.

 Other things, such as their age, religion, where they live, and their ethnicity can add extra complications to an already difficult situation.

 The NHS UK website has information and links to organisations that may be able to help you.

-A mental health service run by and for lesbians, gay, bisexual, trans and queer people with experience of mental health issues.
+A mental health service run by and for lesbians, gay, bisexual and trans people with experience of mental health issues.